mintystark/starkmenu/README.md

 4. Move "CinnXPStarkMenu@NikoKrause" folder to path "~/.local/share/cinnamon/applets/"
 5. Add applet to panel

+* For German Translation replace "settings-schema.json" file with "/languages/settings-schmema_DE.json" file (Maybe you have to delete "CinnXPStarkMenu@NikoKrause" folder in "~/.cinnamon/configs/")

-## If in use with CinnXP theme by petruzzi4prez you have to make some changes:
+### If in use with CinnXP theme by petruzzi4prez you have to make some changes:
 1. Open "CinnXP/cinnamon/cinnamon.css"
 2. Add the following lines and save the file: